-This is an informed-consent document that has been prepared to help Dr. Nemerofsky inform you about augmentation surgery with silicone gel-filled implants, its risks, and alternative treatment(s).
+This is an informed-consent document that has been prepared to help Dr. Nemerofsky inform you about augmentation mammaplasty surgery with saline-filled implants, its risks, as well as alternative treatment(s).

 It is important that you read this information carefully and completely.
-Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by Dr. Nemerofsky and agreed upon by you.
+Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by Dr. Nemerofsky.